Riding with us

 Can we be flexible with the weeks riding itinerary?

 Yes, we pride ourselves on this.
-We are able to swap in and out ‘rides’ or modify them to alter the weeks riding itinerary (as logistically possible) to suit your needs, within the advertised price.
+We are able to swap in and out ‘rides’ or modify them to alter the weeks riding itinerary (as logistically possible) to react to changes in the weather and road conditions, within the advertised price.

 Can we be flexible with different riders abilities within one group?